KhaledSaeed004/Skin-Safe-Frontend/README.md

 ## 🧪 TypeScript Usage

 Even though the project is primarily written in **JavaScript**, we use **TypeScript** _only_ in reusable `ui/` components.
 This improves auto-completion and type safety when importing these components across the app.
-No TypeScript setup is required by contributors unless modifying these components.
+No TypeScript setup is required by devs unless modifying these components.

 ---